nunb/aklat/README.md

     Please, take a look at the [**Documentation**](http://azerupi.github.io/mdBook/cli/init.html) for more information and some neat tricks.

-- `mdbook build`
+- `aklat build`

     This is the command you will run to render your book, it reads the `SUMMARY.md` file to understand the structure of your book, takes the markdown files in the source directory as input and outputs static html pages that you can upload to a server.

-- `mdbook watch`
+- `aklat watch`

-    When you run this command, mdbook will watch your markdown files to rebuild the book on every change.
-This avoids having to come back to the terminal to type `mdbook build` over and over again.
+    When you run this command, aklat will watch your markdown files to rebuild the book on every change.
+This avoids having to come back to the terminal to type `aklat build` over and over again.

-- `mdbook serve`
+- `aklat serve`

-    Does the same thing as `mdbook watch` but additionally serves the book at `http://localhost:3000` (port is changeable) and reloads the browser when a change occurs.
+    Does the same thing as `aklat watch` but additionally serves the book at `http://localhost:3000` (port is changeable) and reloads the browser when a change occurs.

 ### As a library